saqibmir1/hugo-site-old/content/posts/building-my-site-with-hugo.md

       {{ partial "footer.html" . }}
 ```

 The "blog entries" part will automatically list most recent 10 blogs on your homepage.
-Very useful, make sure you use it.
+Very useful, You can use it in your blogs list page too.

 #### Static files
 Your static files: images/buttons/stylesheets/javascript should be located in the static folder of theme directory.